Puppy Training 101: Top 20 Things to Expect in Puppy’s First Year

 Impulse control training involves teaching your puppy to perform a different, desired behavior instead of defaulting to his natural behavior when exposed to a stimulus.

-For example, when puppies are exposed to children that are running and playing, we prefer to teach puppies to use the Bump It behavior instead of chasing and biting.
+For example, when puppies are exposed to running and playing children, we prefer to teach puppies to use the Bump It behavior instead of chasing and biting.
 We use dog treats as a reinforcement to make the Bump It behavior more rewarding than biting kids.

 2. Work on Advanced Leash Skills